School of Human Ecology

-Special applications and additional information pertaining to earning two undergraduate degrees simultaneously are available from the Student Academic Affairs Office, 1194 Nancy Nicholas Hall, 1300 Linden Drive.
+Additional information pertaining to earning two undergraduate degrees simultaneously are available from the Student Academic Affairs & Career Development Office, 1194 Nancy Nicholas Hall, 1300 Linden Drive, firstname.lastname@example.org.

 Grades earned at other colleges or universities will not factor into the GPA at UW–Madison.
 Upon completion of the course, it is the student's responsibility to have the institution send an official transcript, with grades earned, to the Office of Admissions and Recruitment, 702 West Johnson Street, Madison, WI 53706.
 It is also the student's responsibility to meet with an advisor to have summer transfer credits applied to the appropriate degree requirement on the DARS report upon returning to campus.

-The privilege of electing courses on a pass/fail basis is extended to second semester freshmen, sophomores, juniors, and seniors in the school.
+The privilege of electing courses on a pass/fail basis is extended to undergraduate students in the school.
 Students who are in good standing academically (not on probation) may elect one course on the pass/fail basis per term.
 The summer sessions collectively count as one term.
 A course taken pass/fail must be an elective.
 A student may not take a required course or a prerequisite to a required course under this privilege.
-A maximum of six pass/fail courses may be counted toward a B.S. degree from the School of Human Ecology.
-A student must be a full-time student, carrying a minimum of 12 credits in order to exercise the pass/fail privilege.
+A maximum of 16 pass/fail credits may be counted toward a B.S. degree from the School of Human Ecology.
 Courses taken pass/fail will count toward degree credits but will be excluded in the computation of grade point average and honors.

 Requests to take a course under the pass/fail privilege are initiated through the Course Change Request in the MyUW Student Center.
-Instructions for making a course change request can be found on the Registrar's website.
-After making the request in MyUW, students must save, print, sign, and return their form to the Student Academic Affairs & Career Development Office for approval or further communication.
+Instructions for making a course change request can be found on the registrar's website.
+After making the request in MyUW, the request is routed to the Student Academic Affairs & Career Development Office for approval or further communication.
 Students may submit pass/fail requests via their Student Center from the time that they enroll until 64 midnight on the Friday at the end of the fourth week of fall and spring semesters.
 (For modular 65 and summer session courses, pass/fail requests must be submitted by midnight Friday of the 66 week in which the session is one-fourth completed).

 Students who elect work under this privilege should make certain they are eligible and meet the pass/fail requirements above.
 Students are urged to check with their advisors if they have any questions.
 Because it is impossible to make an immediate administrative check, students found during the semester to be ineligible or to be taking a course not meeting pass/fail requirements may be required to carry the course on the conventional grading system.